mnmxmx/audio-visualizer-torus/README.md

 ```

 ## How to play the music
-* Open your local file from the upper left button "CHOOSE YOUR  MP3 FILE".
+* Open your local file from the upper left button "CHOOSE A MP3 FILE".